 Wound Care and Chronic Conditions

-Medicare estimates that as much as $96.8 million is directly spent on acute and chronic wound treatments.
 About 6.5 million U.S. adults are affected by chronic wounds each year.
 Wounds often intersect with chronic conditions such as diabetes, obesity, or heart disease.
+Medicare estimates that as much as $96.8 million is directly spent on acute and chronic wound treatments.

 Patients with cardiovascular disease may have poor perfusion and reduced circulation.
-This can result in slower tissue repair, decreased lymphatic drainage, and less resilient skin that may develop a pressure injury.
-Stroke patients can develop pressure injuries due to who are immobilization.
+This can cause slower tissue repair, decreased lymphatic drainage, and make the skin less resilient, which may cause pressure injuries.
+Stroke patients can develop pressure injuries due to being immobilized.
 If the stroke was a result of atherosclerotic cerebrovascular disease, poor perfusion is also a concern.
+A wound care center is a medical facility that treats wounds that do not heal.

+It’s easy to see that mobility issues may make it challenging for chronic care patients to attend traditional in-person visits.
+Remote wound monitoring is one solution available to wound care patients.
 The following section explains how remote patient monitoring can effectively treat post-surgical and chronic care wounds at home.

 Wound Care Services at Home